ProtonVPN Recenzie: Rezulatul expertului

 To manually connect to a server, scroll down the list of countries under the Countries tab (or you can select a country on the map).
 Like with the mobile apps, ProtonVPN lists the cities where each server is located and the load percentage is indicated by a green, yellow, or red circle.
 I appreciate how ProtonVPN keeps it simple to find special servers — the Plus servers have a “P” inside a square next to the server, P2P servers are identified by arrows on top of one another pointed in opposite directions, and Tor servers have an onion icon next to them.

 While the Windows and Mac apps include most of the same features, there are a couple of small differences.
-The Windows app only comes with OpenVPN, and the Mac app doesn’t have split-tunneling.
+The Windows app only comes with OpenVPN and WireGuard, and the Mac app doesn’t have split-tunneling.

 Overall, the Windows and Mac apps are full-featured, come with a lot of great customization tools, and are very user-friendly.